-Every Wednesday each student is required to dress in attire as outlined below.
+Every Wednesday each student is required to dress in attire as outlined below for the entire school day.
 No denim of any color is allowed except for outerwear.
 During cold periods, any dress code-appropriate outerwear is allowed on top of the required attire outlined below.